iamfazn/iamfazn/README.md

 ##### Aug.
 2015 - Mar.
 2017

 Designed and built low-latency webserver for real-time ad serving platform that hosts advertisements and delivers them to publishers across web and mobile.
-The platform provides users with comprehensive reporting on campaign analytics and tools to help track ad performance and better target audiences
+The platform provides users with reporting on campaign analytics and tools to help track ad performance and better target audiences